AkshadAp17/Vista/replit.md

 - July 04, 2025.
 Removed "Start Chat" button from admin view and added vehicle ID display
 - July 04, 2025.
 Enhanced chat system to show unique vehicle IDs in conversations
 - July 04, 2025.
 Added notifications schema for admin chat request notifications
+- July 04, 2025.
+Migration completed from Replit Agent to Replit environment with PostgreSQL database setup
+- July 04, 2025.
+Created initial admin user with credentials stored in replit.md for easy reference

+## Admin Credentials

+**Your admin login credentials:**
+- Email: akshadapastambh37@gmail.com
+- Password: Akshad@11

+Note: These credentials can be updated through the admin settings panel after logging in.
+The admin account has full access to the platform including user management, vehicle approval, and system settings.

 ## User Preferences